SELECT

 . -

-list, the usage of column aliases can be very useful.
+, consider using column aliases.
 You can only reference such aliases directly inside theORDER BY

 clause and theQUALIFY